Swasth-Apps/healthcoach-help/src/pages/coach/topics/invite-users-to-join-a-cohort.md

   - slug: topics/create-program
     title: What is a program?
 ---
-As discussed in previous chapters, there are two ways of inviting users to join your program- Inviting users, and by accepting the requests sent by clients.
+As discussed in previous chapters, there are two ways to acquire a client-base- Inviting users, and by accepting the requests sent by clients.

 In this section, we are going to discuss how to invite users to join a specific cohort.